pritchardlabatpsu/goloco/README.md

 Some data files are already included in the data folder of this repository.
 The application mainly uses [DepMap19Q4](https://depmap.org/portal/download/all/?releasename=DepMap+Public+19Q4) release files; our models were validated on this release [[1]](#1).
 Cell lines, CERES gene-effect scores, and definitions for essential, nonessential, and conditional genes are all consitent with DepMap19q4 [[2]](#2).
 Network files included in this repository are consistent with louvain communities determined in our previous work [[1]](#1).

 #### Download Inference Models
-Genome-wide inference models and predetermined subclustering models of louvain communities need to be downloaded for local development and use.
-The *ceres-infer.zip* file in the Zenodo library ([https://zenodo.org/records/14251390](https://zenodo.org/records/14251390)) contains the inference models.
+The *ceres-infer.zip* file in the Zenodo library ([https://zenodo.org/records/14251390](https://zenodo.org/records/14251390)) contains the genome-wide inference models required to run goloco with Docker.

 Download this file and unzip it somewhere **OUTSIDE** of your cloned goloco git repository. **DO NOT** unzip this file directly into your cloned goloco git repository as this data is not intended to be built directly into the container.
 Instead it will serve as a database that will be mounted onto the container during the build process.